jabelk/ios_ansible_default_examples/README.md

 ansible-playbook -i hosts demo_ios.yml -vvvv
 ```

+## Sample output

+```
+console:
 The hostname is  DNSHOSTNAMEIOS and the OS is 15.1(2)SY4a

-```
+switch-facts file in current working directory:
 IOS device info:
   Hostname:  DNSHOSTNAMEIOS
   Version: 15.1(2)SY4a